noct-ml/noct-ml/README.md

 ## ⚙️ About Me

-- 🧠 Former IC Ops Support analyst turned self-taught AI craftsman.
+- 🧠 Jack of all trades, master of some.
+Self-taught AI craftsman.
 - 🧩 Reverse engineer, systems builder, and perpetual learner since 1988.
 - 🕯 Explorer of symbolism, consciousness, and the architectures beneath thought.
 - 🐈 Loves cats, chaos, and clarity — in roughly that order.